Components of State Anti-Bullying Laws and Regulations

 Do Colorado anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?

 Yes.
 Colorado anti-bullying laws encourage districts to implement evidence-based bullying prevention programs by establishing a state-funded bullying prevention and education grant program.
+Colorado anti-bullying laws also require the Department of Education to create a page on its public website to make available evidence-based practices and other resources for educators and other professionals engaged in bullying prevention and education.

 Do Colorado anti-bullying laws and regulations encourage or require districts to train teachers and other school staff on how to respond to bullying incidents?

 No. Colorado anti-bullying laws do not require districts to provide training to teachers or other school staff on how to respond to bullying incidents.
+Colorado state law does encourage each school district to implement training and education in the principles and practices of restorative justice as an approach to remediate student offenses, such as bullying.

 Do Colorado anti-bullying laws and regulations encourage or require districts to provide safeguards or mental health supports for students involved with bullying?